This post may contain affiliate links.

 Dr. Seuss’s birthday is coming up on March 2.
 Celebrate with your preschoolers and these fun activities.

-Today’s “Teaching with Picture Books” selection is Dr. Seuss’s One Fish, Two Fish, Red Fish, Blue Fish.
+Today’s “Teaching with Picture Books” selection is Dr. Seuss’s One Fish Two Fish Red Fish Blue Fish.
 This is a great book for facilitating discussions about fish, counting, colors, opposites, rhyming words, and more.
 I love when one picture book presents so many learning opportunities.
-And, since it’s by Dr. Seuss, it’s jut plain fun to read.
+And, since it’s by Dr. Seuss, it’s just plain fun to read.

 Hands-On Fun with One Fish, Two Fish